ably/docs/writing-style-guide.md

 * Use 'that is' rather than 'i.e.'
 * Use 'and so on' instead of 'etc.'.

 Sometimes writers create variations of Latin abbreviations, such as 'eg', 'e.g', 'eg.' and so on.
 It's best, for various reasons, to avoid this.
 When automated spell checkers are run, these variations can stop the doc build.
+As stated previously, to avoid this possible inconsistency creeping in, avoid using Latin abbreviations altogether.

 Avoid Latin phrases such as "quid pro quo", "ad nauseum", "vis-a-vis".
-They can also be less convenient to translate.
+They can also be less convenient to translate, and not everyone is familiar with their meaning.

 ## Avoid slang